 Skip any VMC network settings.

-By default, these options are disabled for security reasons.
+By default, SSH access is disabled for security reasons.

 - Verify that all your custom OVA template specification is accurate and click Finish to initiate the installation.

 The installation might take 7-8 minutes.